AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 It’s cool to be healthy, healthy food doesn’t have to be salad, salads can taste nice, your tomorrow self will be much fitter and energised with a clean diet.

 # 13. Learn to fail gracefully
 If you’re human, you will fail at times.
-Learning to take this on the chin, and understand what went wrong with no pride, is how you fail gracefully and increase chances of success the next time.
+Learning to take this on the chin, and understand what went wrong with no pride is how you fail gracefully and increase chances of success the next time.
 I’ve failed more than I’ve succeeded, my ability to bounce back is the reason I’ve achieved great things.

 # 14. Take on responsibility, to learn to lead
 Interpersonal skills are valuable and heard to get, in both a leader and follower position.
 Getting leader experience is much harder than being a follower.
-To get more leader experience it tends to come from taking on responsibility, opt-in for more public speaking early on to improve your confidence and build life skills.
+To get more leader experience it tends to come from taking on responsibility, opt-in for more public speaking early on to improve your confidence and build life skills, it's invaluable.

 # 15. Assets and Liabilities
 Liabilities are things you owe, assets are things you own.
 Sit down and define them properly.
 Do you pay a monthly phone bill?
 That’s a liability, a required one.
 Did you finance your car?
 Try to buy it with cash, the less liabilities, the better.
 What assets would you like to own?
 How many liabilities can you afford to not take on?